 I Loves The 'Diff has always been about fun, and it's brought us into contact with a whole side of my hometown that I'd probably not otherwise have encountered – creatives, charities, amazing individuals and companies.
 And for this alone, I'm incredibly grateful to it.
 With no design or marketing or retail background, and armed only with an enthusiasm for the city and my logo, the adventure that is I Loves The 'Diff has been a long learning curve.
 I loves to work with local, talented people, so some of products like the Cardiff Heart and Cardiff's Lush prints were designed for us based on our concept and idea by Renato Pequito and Jessica Draws.
 Tom Kitchen, Jon Stick and Matt Needle have also created posters for us.

-I Loves The ‘Diff has a strong social media presence, with 31,000 followers on Twitter and some 6,000 Likes (and a group with 800 members) on Facebook.
+I Loves The ‘Diff has a strong social media presence, with more than 50,000 followers on Twitter and some 10,000 on Instagram, and about 10,000 Likes (and a group with 800 members) on Facebook.
 An example of our reach on Facebook are two (unpaid for) posts from October 2015, one of which received 1,529 shares with 139,585 people reached, and another which 267,880 people saw.

 Due to our collaborative approach with regards our products, and the fact we try to support and promote good things happening in Cardiff (mainly on Twitter), we enjoy a great relationship with many creatives, organisations and venues throughout Cardiff, such as Chapter, Ffotogallery, Made In Cardiff TV etc.